Who has never started the year with new promises and new plans to keep? As the saying goes, new year, new life!

 The volume of training and intensity are “almost” inversely proportional, so it is necessary to pay attention and avoid the well-known “overtraining”.

 We need to find a balance and try to progress through progressive overload over time.

 Then, I present you a guide that can serve as an example of how you can prepare a training adapted to you, based on the following aspects:

-Volume – Between 40 to 70 repetitions per muscle group in a training session, or 80-210 repetitions per muscle group in a week.
+Volume - Between 40 to 70 repetitions per muscle group in a training session, or 80-210 repetitions per muscle group in one week.